 - Employment in government, industry and education, including The Institute for Genome Research (TIGR) and the National Park Service

-Caitlyn Bowman '12 PhD program, Johns Hopkins University.
+Caitlyn Bowman '12 is currently enrolled in the PhD program at Johns Hopkins University.

 Thomas Evans '08 is currently pursuing his master's degree at the Ohio State University following work as a fisheries observer in Dutch Harbor, Alaska.
 He cites Richard Hark, Michael Boyle, Jay Hosler and Vince Buonoccoursi as his Juniata mentors.